astef7/iso8583/README.md

 Base principles
 ---------------
 During parsing, binary ISO-8583 message is decomposed into `#iso_msg{}` structure.
 This structure holds a map of fields extracted from original message.
 Parsing is driven by BIC-ISO field definitions, specified in `iso_definitions.erl`.
-Fields can have 'variant' definitions, depending on the message 'product' code (like pos, atm, fhm and other).
+Fields can have 'variant' definitions, depending on the message 'product' code (like `pos`, `atm`, `fhm` and other).

 The map of parsed fields is basically `ID -> #iso_field{}` mapping.
 `#iso_field{}` holds field value as a binary, and a few other items required for further field processing.